What is an Appeal?

 - A clear statement of why you think the decision you are appealing is incorrect.

-If your appeal does not include these two items, the appeals committee cannot consider your appeal.
+(Note that if your appeal does not include these two items, the appeals committee cannot consider your appeal.)

-- In addition to the two required items above, you also must send, with the appeal or as soon as possible thereafter, the US Sailing Appeals and Requests Information Form (rule R2.2).
+- In addition to the two required items above, you also must send, with the appeal or as soon as possible thereafter, the US Sailing Appeals & Requests Information Form (rule R2.2).

-To obtain the form, click on the link above, or go to appeals.ussailing.org and click on the US Sailing Appeals and Requests Form.
+To obtain the form, click on the link in the "Is There a Form to Fill Out?" section above, or go to appeals.ussailing.org and click on the US Sailing Appeals & Requests Information Form.
 The form will ask you for all the pertinent information required by rule R2.2.

 They are in Appendix R, Procedures for Appeals and Requests, in the US Sailing edition of The Racing Rules of Sailing.
 Rules 70 and 71 are also relevant.

 There is no fee to send an appeal to US Sailing if the appeal will be considered by an association appeals committee (AAC).
-Appeals considered by an AAC are appeals from protest committee decisions, other than protests involving rule 69 (Misconduct) or made at a US Sailing Championship (in which case those appeals go directly to the US Sailing Appeals Committee).
+Appeals considered by an AAC are appeals from protest committee decisions, other than protests involving rule 69 (Misconduct) or made at a US Sailing Championship (which go directly to the US Sailing Appeals Committee).

 The US Sailing Appeals Committee considers appeals from decisions of association appeals committees and the Intercollegiate Sailing Association (ICSA) / Interscholastic Sailing Association (ISSA) Appeals Committee, and appeals from protest committee decisions involving rule 69 (Misconduct) or from protest committee decisions made at US Sailing Championships.

-You may pay the fee online by purchasing the item in the US Sailing Web Store (search “pay appeal”).
-You may also send a check for the fee to US Sailing at the address above.
+You may pay the fee online by purchasing the item on the National Appeal Fee page of the US Sailing Web Store.
+You may also send a check for the fee to US Sailing at 1 Roger Williams University Way, ATTN: Race Administration Director, Bristol, RI 02809.

 The Race Administration Director promptly sends it to the appropriate appeals committee.
 The appellant will receive an acknowledgement from the Director that the appeal has been received, and indicating the appeals committee to which the appeal has been sent.
 When the appeals committee receives the appeal, it too will send the appellant an acknowledgement letter with further information about the processing of the appeal.
 In addition, the appeals committee will send the appeal, all relevant documents it has received with the appeal, and a copy of the acknowledgement letter to all the parties and committees involved in the appeal.